starga2er777/PointCloudCompression/proposal_draft.md

 | 6     | 10         | 0            | 1            | 1            | 6                |
 | 7     | 1          | 1            | 0            | 1            | 5                |

-We have already accomplished the insertion of a point cloud data, avoiding precision issues, while improving efficiency by utilizing bitwise operations.
+For now, we have already accomplished the efficient insertion of a point cloud data without precision issues by utilizing bitwise operations.